CiscoDevNet/project-mcgruff/README.md

 ## Pre-Requisites

 * **Amazon AWS admin account** - this must be a paid account.
+It is **highly** recommended that this _not_ be a production account, and/or that it is based in an AWS region not used by any production resources.

-Note: this project creates AWS resources that will incur (modest) ongoing charges - be sure to perform the steps in [Cleanup AWS Resources](#cleanup-aws-resources) as needed.
+   **Note:** This project creates AWS resources that will incur (modest) ongoing charges - be sure to perform the steps in [Cleanup AWS Resources](#cleanup-aws-resources) when they are no longer needed.

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installation - assumes login credentials have been obtained and CLI commands can be executed against the target AWS account/region.